FREEZONEX/.github/profile/README.md

 * **Open by design** — built on open standards and widely used tools.
 * **Built to scale** — from a single line to multiple sites with a consistent architecture.
 * **Made for operations** — flexible at the core, with added platform capabilities where they create practical value.

-## Tier0 Product Lineup

-Tier0 is a family of products designed for different deployment models and operational requirements.

-- **Tier0-Edge**
-  Tier0-Edge is the open-source edition of Tier0, built for single-machine deployment and foundational Unified Namespace use cases.
-- **Tier0 Cloud**
-  Tier0 Cloud is the managed SaaS offering for teams that want faster rollout, lower operational overhead, and access to broader platform capabilities.
-- **Tier0 Enterprise**
-  Tier0 Enterprise is the private deployment option for organizations that need greater scale, stronger governance, and enterprise-grade control.

-## Beyond the open-source core

-Tier0 is designed to help industrial teams go further:

-- **Agentic App Builder**
-  Rapidly generate MES-grade industrial applications from natural language and operational context.
-- **Advanced Analysis**
-  Build reusable KPI tracking and analysis workflows with Marimo Notebooks.
-- **Anchor**
-  Instantly access a machine’s digital twin by scanning a code, with key operational data, status, and context in one place.

-More capabilities are on the way✨

 ## Let's build an open and vibrant community together 🚀